-What's a whole fryer chicken?
+What's a whole broiler, fryer, or roaster chicken?
+What's the difference?

 posted on